 DJ Kool Herc is widely considered as the founder of hip hop.
 After he moved from Jamaica to New York, he started DJ-ing and creating unique rhythms that laid the foundation for hip hop dance.
 He extended the dance sections in songs so there would a longer interlude for dancers to show off their moves.
 This was the start of the hip hop dance culture that spread from the East Coast to the West Coast.

 Apart from dancing, the growing subculture included elements such as rapping, graffiti and dancing competitions.

 A breakdance battle is a popular form of hip hop dance competition.
 At the beginning, the competition would take place in the street, where two dancers or groups of dancers would ‘’battle each’’ other – they would take turns showing off their moves until the winner is chosen, usually by the cheering crowd.

 In time, the street scene shifted to more formal dance venues, but the competitive nature of hip hop remained.
 The choreographies usually include some form of a breakdance battle.

 Hip hop dancing combines four basic elements: strength, momentum, balance and creativity.
 Ove the years, several steps have become the most popular, including: pops, chest pops, body rolls, break-dancing, krumping, gliding, tutting, arm wave, windmills, baby freeze and six-step.

-If you want to learn the basic steps in a fun and engaging way while working on your cardio, try out our Cardio Hip Hop at Fit Downtown San Diego and Fit Solana Beach.
+If you want to learn the basic steps in a fun and engaging way while working on your cardio, try out our Cardio Hip Hop at Fit Downtown San Diego, Fit Solana Beach, Fit Carmel mountain and barre in Solana Beach.
 Our seasoned instructors will break the moves and techniques down to you so you can master them quickly, while engaging in a full-body workout.
 Pay us a visit today and get your free Fit Pass!